piyush-mk/LesGo/README.md

-# TripTipster - a travel itineary generator
+# LesGo - a travel itineary generator
 - Made for i-hack AI track by JP Morgan and IITB